 One bad habit leading to another.
 Skipping meals and starving yourself can easily lead to rapid eating.
 I’m sure you’ve also met with the ‘I could literally eat anything” before.
 Then you probably also know that it leads to eating fast and more.

 Fast eating is a habit that can directly lead to gaining weight.
 A study by Eating Behaviors found that slow eating results in lower energy intake.
 In contrast to this, fast eating will increase the calories consumed.
 By this, you shouldn’t mean that when you eat slowly, your food magically drops calories.
 It simply implies that when you eat fast, you’re less likely to feel full and satisfied.
 If you don’t feel satisfied, it’s easy to lose control and eat more than you need.
 Well, guess what, if your energy intake is too high, you won’t lose weight.

 So make sure, you don’t restrict yourself from food and eat slowly.
 Breaking these 2 bad habits will prevent you from overeating.

 #5 Sleeping Too Little Or Too Much

 On the other hand, you should know when enough is enough.
 Sleeping too much can also affect your weight negatively.
 A research conducted by the Journal Sleep showed a direct correlation between long-duration sleep and weight gain.
 One explanation could be the reduced calorie expenditure.
-Due to longer bed time, you’re obviously less active.
-Additionally, over-sleepers tend to have increased BMIs at resting state.
+Due to longer bedtime, you’re obviously less active.
+Additionally, over-sleepers tend to have an increased BMI at resting state.
 This also increases the possibility of weight gain.